This post may contain affiliate links. Please read our privacy policy.

 Notes

-Other additions you might see in Irish Soda breads are currents, and sometimes orange zest, which you could add here, but I opted for a more straightforward bread.
-I’ve also seen recipes with the addition of Irish whiskey and caraway seeds….but though I tinkered with the traditional recipe a bit, I also kept the flavor simple.
+Other additions you might see in Irish Soda breads are currants and sometimes orange zest, which you could add here, but I opted for a more straightforward bread.
+I’ve also seen recipes with the addition of Irish whiskey and caraway seeds…but though I tinkered with the traditional recipe a bit, I also kept the flavor simple.

 Nutrition